sanskrit/raw_etexts_english/blogs/manasataramgini/2009-11-10_some-speculation-on-the-indo-aryan-cult-of-the-vasu-s.md

 vasu might incarnate on earth.
+I suspect that this belief arose originally as an astronomical allegory in the language of myth of the entry of the sun into shraviShTha, and as is usual the myth was interpreted by the more literal as meaning a physical incarnation.

+As the
-I suspect that this belief arose originally as an astronomical allegory in the language of myth of the entry of the sun into shraviShTha, and as is usual the myth was interpret by the more literal as meaning a physical incarnation.
-As the sun course through the constellation over the next 300 years the myth was probably refined into a form that saw 7 of the vasu-s dying prematurely before the 8th would be born to live the life of a hero on earth.
+sun course through the constellation over the next 300 years the myth was probably refined into a form that saw 7 of the vasu-s dying prematurely before the 8th would be born to live the life of a hero on earth.
 This expectation of the 8th vasu of the chief vasu was the central element behind both bhIShma and kR^iShNa vAsudeva.

-This 8th vasu was in all likelihood considered the chief vasu or vAsudeva who was endowed with the qualities of vAsava.
+This 8th vasu
+was in all likelihood considered the chief vasu or vAsudeva who was endowed with the qualities of vAsava.
 This belief was responsible for multiple contenders for the vAsudeva of the age.
 As the sun moved to the